-It may seem like overkill, but we are going to estimate W for the same set of data in four different ways.
+It may seem like overkill, but we are going to estimate W for the same set of data in four different ways to illustrate several points.

-The first two are drawn from standard linear algebra (a least squares solution using transpose and inverse, and the second using the pseudoinverse).
-The third introduces the method of "gradient descent" a common numerical technique which is used in many applications.
+The first two methods are drawn from standard linear algebra (first, a least squares solution using transpose and inverse, and the second using the pseudoinverse).
+The third introduces the method of "gradient descent" a common numerical technique which is used in many applications, including nonlinear regression.
 We will use it later in several contexts.
 The fourth method is the most relevant to neural network theory--we estimate W using a biologically plausible learning rule (the Widrow-Hoff rule).